gnaudio/jabra-browser-integration/README.md

 Google Chrome web browser - stable channel - 32 bit and 64 bit.

 # Using the library
+The solution consists of a Javascript API that webpages can consume, a chrome web extension and a native chromehost that must be installed separately.

 ## Javascript API
 Developers must use the versioned JavaScript library file with the format `jabra.browser.integration.<majorVersion>.<minorVersion>.js`.
 This file adheres to semantic versioning